cdallasanta/backyard-birding/client/README.md

 TODO:
 end of flight deck
+no birds in flock on a 6 roll
-gameover component to add to high schores
+gameover component to add to high scores

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).